 PODCAST

-On each episode I interview someone who exudes authentic beauty in order to explore what true beauty is, what it is not, and how we go about finding beauty in a broken world.
+On each episode we explore what true beauty is, what it is not, and how we go about finding beauty in a broken world.

 BLOG

-True beauty is the life of God being played out all around us and even within us.
-This blog is about authentic beauty.
-What it is, what it is not, and how we find authentic beauty in the midst of a broken world.
+This blog is about authentic beauty: the life of God being played out all around us and even within us.
 So, join me.
 I know there's so much in store for us.

 Soul-Deep Beauty: Fighting for Our True Worth in a World Demanding Flawless is now available.